Funding

 The outcome will devise understanding and correlation between close-range wave characteristics with human biomechanic responses to mechanical shock and vibration at sea.
 The results will be equally relevant to autonomous off-road vehicles with human occupants.

-The School of Mechanical and Design Engineering owns two unmanned surface test vehicles and a FLIR® stereo vision camera system dedicated to this project for wave data collection and machine vision algorithm validation.
+The School of Electrical and Mechanical Engineering owns two unmanned surface test vehicles and a FLIR® stereo vision camera system dedicated to this project for wave data collection and machine vision algorithm validation.
 The project will start with comparing and adapting existing stereo vision techniques to achieve off-line wave characterisation.
 The new in-the-loop feature detector and the unique close-wave imagery data made available will make a significant contribution to the wider machine vision community for outdoor mobile systems and the marine industry.

 The visual features will form an important part of the shock-mitigating navigational decisions that are key to the future surface vehicles for safer transport of personnel and casualties.
 The project is aligned with the University’s vision to build global and national partnership through the boundary-breaking themes of future transportation and intelligent systems.